knative/docs/blog/docs/articles/getting-started-blog-p2.md

 VSCode is a versatile text editor, designed to support many programming languages though the Language Server Protocol.
 By contrast, JetBrains IDEs are language-specific -
 GoLand for Go, Pycharm for Python, and so on.
 In order for VSCode to provide IDE-style support for a language, you will have to install the required plugin(s) for the language.
-Similarly in JetBrains, you can often install a plugin for a particular language even if the IDE doesn't suppor that language, although sometimes you will have to pay for the appropriate license.
+Similarly in JetBrains, you can often install a plugin for a particular language even if the IDE doesn't support that language, although sometimes you will have to pay for the appropriate license.
 Since VSCode needs plugins to have IDE features for a language, we recommend that you install the following plugins:

 ![](/blog/images/getting-started-blog-series/post2/vscode003.png)